 This book is a carefully structured tutorial.
-The book is carefully structured to teach Excel by building new skills upon existing skills so that each lesson is easy to understand.
+The book is carefully designed to teach Excel by building new skills upon existing skills so that each lesson is easy to understand.

 Once you have learned Excel (using Smart Method tutorials) you will find Excel's reference topics easy to understand.
+Number Format Choose the format for your cells, such as percentage, currency, date or time.
+7 Tell me more